guandi1995/ECE143_project_COVID19/README.md

 - Railways departure from Wuhan before lockdown

-The data of railways departure from Wuhan was gathered online and it recorded how many railways departure from Wuhan daily and the destination.
+The data of railways departure from Wuhan was gathered from https://www.travelchinaguide.com/china-trains/wuhan-schedule.htm and it recorded how many railways departure from Wuhan daily and the its destination.
 The opacity represents the proportion of the railways departure from Wuhan to the specific destination over the max values.

 ![railway_networks](https://user-images.githubusercontent.com/53081268/77390703-fba79b00-6d53-11ea-9e14-77d5274f556b.png)

 - Railways impacted on the average daily increment

+Let's take the top 3 cities that have the most connections with Wuhan as our examples here.
+They are city of Changsha, Zhengzhou and Guangzhou, which are the major cities of Hunan, Henan and Guangdong Province.

 ![population_vs_avg_increment_railway](https://user-images.githubusercontent.com/53081268/77390669-e5014400-6d53-11ea-9b7d-aac1c90bcfe6.png)